CK-InLoop/Sweet-shop-management-system/README.md

 - Every feature is implemented only after writing the corresponding test.
 - Tests are written using Jest and located in the /tests folder.
 - Test coverage includes positive and negative scenarios.

+## To run the frontend:
+   - Open frontend/index.html in your browser
+   - Use the buttons to add, search, sort, delete, purchase, or restock sweets